Its-Just-Nans/mirai-dockerized/README.md

 We do not own the source code of the MIRAI botnet, the source code, as mentionned in the commit comes from [https://github.com/jgamblin/Mirai-Source-Code](https://github.com/jgamblin/Mirai-Source-Code)

 Note that we modifed some parts.
+See also <https://n4n5.dev/articles/mirai-docker/>

 ## Modified parts